Disadvantages of Dental Crowns

 5. Aesthetic Concerns

-While crowns aim to mimic natural teeth, issues can arise:
+Although crowns aim to mimic natural teeth, aesthetic issues can arise:

 • Color mismatches with surrounding teeth

-• Visible crown margins (where crown meets tooth)
+• Visible crown margins (where the crown meets the tooth)

-• Difficulty achieving a natural appearance, especially for front teeth
+• Difficulty achieving a natural appearance, particularly for front teeth

 6. Cost and Longevity Considerations